-The following advice is compiled from actual experiences of applicants for Office of Science awards.
+The following advice is compiled from actual experiences of applicants for SC awards.

-- Please ensure that the research narrative is comprised of one and only one PDF file, including all appendices, when it is uploaded. - When using the Office of Science PAMS website at https://pamspublic.science.energy.gov, please avoid using the back-arrow button in your web browser to navigate. - Please ensure that the proposal contains no personally identifiable information (PII). - Please ensure that the budget is calculated using the applicable negotiated indirect cost and fringe benefit rates.
+- Please ensure that the research narrative is comprised of one and only one Portable Document Format (PDF) file, including all appendices, when it is uploaded. - When using the PAMS website at https://pamspublic.science.energy.gov, please avoid using the back-arrow button in your web browser to navigate. - Please ensure that the proposal contains no personally identifiable information (PII). - Please ensure that the budget is calculated using the applicable negotiated indirect cost and fringe benefit rates.